criticalmanufacturing/cli/docs/src/scaffolding/index.md

 Though `@criticalmanufacturing/cli` runs with the latest `node` version, to run scaffolding commands the versions required by the target MES version are __mandatory__.

+For **MES v10**, the recommended versions are:

+- latest node 18 (Hydrogen)
+- latest npm 9 (should come with node)

-For MES v8, the recommended versions are:
+For MES v8 and v9, the recommended versions are:

 - latest node 12 (Erbium)
 - latest npm 6 (should come with node)